 The Barossa Sculpture Park on the valley’s eastern edge offers amazing views, along with a range of giant abstract sculptures inspired by the natural landscape.
 Also check out Tanunda’s Barossa Regional Gallery, which displays work by local artists and touring exhibitions.
 If you’re looking for a souvenir, the Jam Factory at Seppeltsfield hosts contemporary artists and a shop selling stunning (and functional) pieces like glassware, jewellery, hats and knives.

 Although this is prized winegrowing land, there are plenty of parks and reserves in the region and Kaiserstuhl Conservation Park is one of the most stunning.
 Walking trails meander through open forest and past unusual rock formations, and dawn and dusk are great times to spot native wildlife.

 Celebrating the end of vintage, Barossa Vintage Festival is a valley-wide knees up that also happens to be Australia’s longest running wine festival.
 It’s part of a year-long calendar of events that includes winter bonfires and summer concerts.
 Barossa Gourmet Weekend marks the start of spring with a host of collaborations between local wineries, food producers and chefs.

 Despite its reasonably close proximity to Adelaide, the Barossa retains a rural feel and is the kind of place where locals have historically had to make everything themselves.
-Many producers now pass those skills onto visitors, and you can learn to blend your own wine and gin, or even make your own pasta from experts who’ve been doing it for years.
+Many producers now pass those skills onto visitors, and you can learn to blend your own wine, gin and cocktails, or make pasta and sourdough bread.

-Do you have any suggestions to add to this list of ten top things to do in the Barossa Valley?
+Do you have any suggestions to add to our list of the best things to do in the Barossa Valley?
 We would love to hear from you.
 Please leave a comment below.